Pueblo Feast Day Cookies

 *If you need a gluten-free recipe, I’ve tried these cookies with Bob’s Red Mill 1-1 Gluten Free flour and it works great!

-*You could definitely cut these out with a cookie cutter, but this is how my grandma decorated the cookies.
+*You could cut these out with a cookie cutter, but this is how my grandma decorated the cookies.
 I have no idea if the sun pattern is symbolic or she just didn’t have any cookie cutters!
-Haha!
+She was very frugal and very crafty!

 12 thoughts on “Pueblo Feast Day Cookies